PhotonicGluon/Quaestiones/README.md

 ```bash
 source venv/bin/activate
 ```
-16. Check that your command line looks something like the following (emphasis on the `Quaestiones` in between the brackets):
+16. Check that your command line looks something like the following (with `Quaestiones` in between the brackets):
 ```
 (Quaestiones) User Quaestiones %
 ```
-17. Install all the project requirements by running
+17. Now, install all the project requirements by running:
 ```
 python -m pip install -r requirements.txt
 ```